Serious Education ... plus the most fun you can have in metal finishing.

 West Art - Kaunakakai, Hawaii, U.S.A

+A. Hi Betty.
 I've never heard of muric acid and am sure that it's just a corruption of the spelling for Muriatic Acid [linked by editor to product info at Amazon].
 I don't know anything about seashell cleaning and am not implying that muriatic acid is appropriate for cleaning the film off of them.
-If it is, I'm sure you need to dilute it tremendously to not destroy them.
+But if it is, you probably need to dilute it substantially to not destroy them.
+Good luck.